learn-ocean/ocean-academy/src/frontend/src/pages/Chapters/Chapter9/course.md

 **EVM.** A smart contract is a piece of software that can be executed on a blockchain-enabled computer, for example, the Ethereum Virtual Machine (EVM).
 In the EVM, a smart contract is an executable program that was deployed to the Ethereum blockchain.
 It’s usually written in a high-level language called Solidity and compiled into bytecode to be executed whenever someone calls it.

 **RemixIDE**.
 But instead of talking let’s start to write our first smart contract.
 A classic *hello world* program.
-The easiest way to write a smart contract is on [RemixIDE](http://remix.ethereum.org).
+The easiest way to write a smart contract is on <a href="http://remix.ethereum.org" target="_blank" >RemixIDE</a>.
 It’s a browser-based IDE to write, test, execute, and deploy smart contracts.

 You can simply copy the following code and paste it in a new file on Remix to play around.
 A simple hello world program in Solidity: